By Nicole Hilton, June 4th, 2018

 We stared into each other’s eyes and it was a sweet and tender moment for us.
 I tried to believe her—I wanted to believe her.

-I went to bed with a mixture of prayer, hope, and sadness in my heart, still very much confused about which path I should take, what my purpose is, and plagued with feelings of depression through my whole body.
+I went to bed with a mixture of prayer, hope, and sadness in my heart, still very much confused about which path I should take, what my purpose is, and plagued with feelings of depression throughout my whole body.

 Then, President Thomas S. Monson came to me in a vision at 4 AM.
 The dream/vision seemed to be more of my version of true reality than this world has ever been.